Living in Phuket

 Life in Phuket is much more comfortable if you can obtain a long-term visa.

 The long-term visas are called non-immigrant visas and are available for a variety of circumstances.
 You can obtain these visas from a Thai Embassy or Consulate outside Thailand.
-Either you can obtain them in your home country or often people go to a country near Thailand.
+Either you obtain them in your home country or sometimes people go to a country near Thailand.
 The Thai Consulate in Penang, Malaysia is a popular choice.
 Different embassies and consulates vary in the way they apply the rules.
 Some are friendlier than others.
 Some may require to see evidence of financial status, bankbooks or pension.

 Retirement Visa (Non-Immigrant O-A)